rricharz/pi-top-setup/README.md

 system tray section of the desktop panel, you can install [pi-top-battery-widget](http:github.com/rricharz/pi-top-battery-widget)

 **Screen**

+On the pi-top version 2 the brightness keys work with out-of-the-box Raspbian Stretch.
+On the pi-top version 1 see *Enable the brightness keys* below.

 You can control the screen brightness and the timeout before the screen blanks with the command pt-brightness.
 To get information on how to use pt-brightness, type